emaphp/eMapper/README.md

 <br/>
 #####One-To-One

-The next example shows 2 entities (*Profile* and *User*) and how to declare a One-To-One association to obtain a *User* entity from a fetched profile.
+The next example shows 2 entities (*Profile* and *User*) and how to declare a One-To-One association between them to obtain a *User* entity from a fetched profile.

 ```php
 namespace Acme;